richgel999/ufo_data/bin/anon_pdf.md

-**(PUBLIC DOMAIN)** - 1979 — Project Blue Book scientific advisor J. Allen Hynek states the CIA’s Robertson Panel was concerned of public reaction to UAP, and “handed down” the “unwritten law of the Air Force…don’t rock the boat, play it down, cool it, don’t get the public excited.”
+**(PUBLIC DOMAIN)** - 1979 — **Project Blue Book** scientific advisor J. Allen Hynek states the CIA’s Robertson Panel was concerned of public reaction to UAP, and “handed down” the “unwritten law of the Air Force…don’t rock the boat, play it down, cool it, don’t get the public excited.”
 Hynek states the USAF purposefully debunked interesting cases as balloons, stars, etc, findings that then made their way to Congress and the public.

 *   [https://www.youtube.com/watch?v=tGMGOdKOPKk&t=1372s](https://www.youtube.com/watch?v=tGMGOdKOPKk&t=1372s) (22:52)

-**(PUBLIC DOMAIN)** - 1979 — Jacques Vallee states he is “convinced” the USG is still very much involved with UAP, but not limited to collection; it extends into close monitoring of UAP organizations, the staging of false sightings and the leaking of “false” documents.
+**(PUBLIC DOMAIN)** - 1979 — Jacques Vallée states he is “convinced” the USG is still very much involved with UAP, but not limited to collection; it extends into close monitoring of UAP organizations, the staging of false sightings and the leaking of “false” documents.

 *   [https://ufos-scientificresearch.blogspot.com/2009/09/what-was-jacques-thinking-post-1979_10.html](https://ufos-scientificresearch.blogspot.com/2009/09/what-was-jacques-thinking-post-1979_10.html)